 The theme for LD31 was ‘Entire Game On One Screen’.

 Winter Blast, a twin stick shooter style game was also created over the course of the weekend.
 In this game you play a snowman in the unfortunate position of being subjected to wave after wave of evil, life draining snowmen.
 How long will you survive?

 While admittedly the finished version of Last Line of Defense is still in progress (post competition), one developer still managed to put together a fun tower defense game.
 Why not help this developer finish their game by commenting your advice in their devlog?

 If you have enjoyed playing any of these games, log in on the Ludum Dare site and give them a well deserved vote on their respective Ludum Dare pages.
-You can also watch, star and comment on the games devlog via their PlayCanvas Pages.
-Replying to devlog posts in particular can really help the creator improve their project as you advise help them.
+You can also watch, star and comment on the game’s devlog via their PlayCanvas Pages.
+Replying to devlog posts in particular can really help the creator improve their project as your advice helps them.

 If you feel that a weekend is too much of a rush to take part in a game jam then we have a great alternative for you.
 Last week we started our second PLAYHACK, after some great entries in our first PLAYHACK.